zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

     * **Loading type** – allows the user to configure the loading animation of a combo box.

 {{% alert color="info" %}}
 Lazy loading always fetches 100 data items for each request.
 Pagination is triggered when the user scrolls to the bottom of the options menu.
-This pagination data is not currently passed from the combobox to the microflow or nanoflow datasource.
+{{% /alert %}}

+{{% alert color="warning" %}}
+Using lazy loading with microflow or nanoflow data sources can result in performance issues if the microflow retrieves more than 100 items.
+Because of that, it is not currently recommended to use lazy loading with microflow or nanoflow data sources.
+This issue will be fixed in a future release.
 {{% /alert %}}

 * **Multiple selection**